wmuth/miking-lsp-demo/docs/README.md

 1. The user opens a plaintext file in VS Code.
 2. The LSP client eventually sends a `textDocument/didChange` notification to the LSP client.
-3. The LSP client forwards the message to the RPC Wrapper.
-4. The RPC Wrapper strips the RPC header*, and forwards the message to the Miking LSP server.
-5. The Miking LSP server parses the message, compiles the code, and sends a `textDocument/publishDiagnostics` notification with the results to the RPC Wrapper.
+3. The Miking LSP server parses the message, compiles the code, and sends a `textDocument/publishDiagnostics` notification with the results to the client.
-6. The RPC Wrapper wraps the JSON object with an RPC header, and forwards the message to the LSP client.
-7. The LSP client forwards the message to VS Code, which displays the diagnostics.
+4. The LSP client forwards the message to VS Code, which displays the diagnostics.

 *The RPC header consists of the line `Content-Length: <n>`, describing the length of the JSON body.